owanturist/react-impulse/README.md

 }
 ```

 - `[compare]` is an optional [`Compare`][compare] function that determines whether or not a new Impulse's value replaces the current one.
 In many cases specifying the function leads to better performance because it prevents unnecessary updates.
-But keep the balance between the performance and the complexity of the function - sometimes it might be better to replace the value without heavy comparisons.
+But keep an eye on the balance between the performance and the complexity of the function - sometimes it might be better to replace the value without heavy comparisons.

 ### `interface TransmittingImpulseOptions`